 Mantas belong to the Elasmobranchii which include sharks, skates and rays, and are part of the Mobulidae family of Devil rays.
 Their subfamily of Myliobatidae includes two species of Manta and 9 species of Mobula devil rays.
 Palau’s mantas are Manta alfredi , or reef mantas.
 The other, larger oceanic Manta birostris species has not yet been recorded from Palau.
 At least three devil ray species have been photographed in Palau.

 Palauan name: Ouklemedaol

-Gestation: around one year, one or two live born pups
+Gestation: 1 year, 1 or 2 live born pups

 Threats in Palau: boat strikes, mooring lines, tourism pressure

 Order: Rajiformes (true rays & skates)

 Family: Mobulinae (devil rays; manta & mobula rays) Myliobatinae (eagle rays)

 (The first 3 species species have been recorded in Palauan waters)

 - Thurstoni (Bentfin devil ray)